nopnop2002/esp-mesh-lite-examples/mesh2can/README.md

 - Byte 2-7
 	MAC address of leaf node.

-Each leaf node uses a separate CAN-ID.
+Each leaf node can use a separate CAN-ID.
 The CAN-ID is configured using menuconfig.
 ![Image](https://github.com/user-attachments/assets/df1ad5db-9c42-4a1c-919a-b40ab8d21d5d)